TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `scale` animation resizes an object.

-Scaling can either keep the object ratio intact, or it can distort it if the the horizontal and vertical scaling are different.
+Scaling can either keep the object ratio intact, or it can distort it if the horizontal and vertical scaling amounts are different.
 The syntax can use one, or two values.
 It can be written `scale(sx)` or `scale(sx, sy)`, in which `s` is your amount of scaling.
 Your value can be a whole number (integer) or a decimal number.
 A value bigger than 0 and smaller than 1 shrinks the element, and a value over 1 enlarges the element.